-4.3 STRENGTHENING SUPPLY CHAIN TRANSPARENCY AND ACCOUNTABILITY
+4.4 STRENGTHENING SUPPLY CHAIN TRANSPARENCY AND ACCOUNTABILITY

-Clough Reporting Entities have identified various measures to improve transparency and accountability in its supply chains.
-During the reporting period, Clough Reporting Entities commenced implementing some of these measures, including those set out below.
+Clough Reporting Entities have identified various measures to continually improve transparency and accountability in its supply chains.
+During the reporting period, Clough Reporting Entities:

-- a) Conducting a risk assessment of its direct, global materials and equipment supply chains. - b) Requiring domestic and international suppliers and subcontractors to comply with domestic and international modern slavery laws and standards. - c) Requiring domestic and international suppliers and subcontractors to provide information during the pre-qualification process confirming they have ethical business practices and comply with human rights standards.
-This pre-qualification process specifically requires suppliers and subcontractors to disclose any modern slavery investigations or convictions, in addition to details of how any domestic and international modern slavery laws and standards are complied with.
+- a.
+Conducted a risk assessment of its direct, global materials and equipment supply chains. - b.
+Required all domestic and international suppliers and subcontractors to comply with domestic and international modern slavery laws and standards by way of express terms and conditions. - c.
+Required all domestic and international suppliers and subcontractors to provide information during the pre-qualification process confirming they have ethical business practices and comply with human rights standards, including refining questions to better capture information.
+This prequalification process specifically requires suppliers and subcontractors to disclose any modern slavery investigations or convictions, in addition to details of how any domestic and international modern slavery laws and standards are complied with. - d.
+If suppliers do not adequately answer prequalification questions about mitigating risk around modern slavery, then following escalation, they will be excluded from tendering or doing work for Clough Reporting Entities.
+One potential supplier in the reporting period refused to adequately answer questions regarding preventing modern slavery and was excluded from qualification.